alphasights/ember-calendar/README.md

 components try to assume as less as possible about their ancestors, so we pass in most of their attributes manually.

-You can customize the timeslots by passing these options:
+You can customize the time slots by passing these options:

 * `dayStartingTime`
 * `dayEndingTime`